isabella232/Apprenda-ACI-Integration/README.md

 5. **Provided Services** - Used for specifying services external to the specified Apprenda Network that the developer's application provides.
 These options must correspond to contracts residing in the specified APIC tenant or in the common tenant.

 ## Troubleshooting
-The log can be accessed by launching the application and navigating to /log.
+The log can be accessed by launching the APIC Proxy and navigating to /log.
 * Failure to save credentials
   1. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates
 * Failure to promote
   1. Check that all Windows nodes can access the developer portal
-  2. Check that correct service URLs and credentials are configured
+  2. Check that the correct APIC URL and credentials are configured
   3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
   4. Check that the ACI CNI has been correctly configured for the ACI environment
-* Failure to remove ACI resources on demote
+* Failure to remove ACI objects on demote
   1. Check that the workload had been removed from Kubernetes
+  2. Check that the correct Kubernetes URL and credentials are configured
-  2. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
+  3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
-  3. Check that the AD account has been granted "Log on as service" in Local Group Policy on all Windows nodes
+  4. Check that the AD account has been granted "Log on as service" in Local Group Policy on all Windows nodes

 ## Known Issues
 * [APPRENDA-24382](https://apprenda.atlassian.net/browse/APPRENDA-24382): During Apprenda installation, host entries for the default cloud are added the hosts file on all Windows nodes.
 These entries must be removed for the integration to connect to the developer portal.